 - i.
 The type of audit report was unmodified. - ii.
-There was one significant deficiency required to be disclosed by Government Auditing Standards issued by the Comptroller General of the United States of America.
-The significant deficiency was not considered to be a material weakness. - iii.
+There were no significant deficiencies required to be disclosed by Government Auditing Standards issued by the Comptroller General of the United States of America. - iii.
 There were no instances of noncompliance, as defined by the Government Auditing Standards, to the financial statements.